 Dundee is also equidistant from the Berg Resorts in the west and Ithala Game Reserve in the east, thus making Dundee a good base from which to visit these attractions.

 Apart from tours specializing in our military history and Zulu culture, one can indulge in adventure sports (hiking and horse trails), game viewing, hunting and some of the best birding and fishing in the province.
-With Ingudlane Game Lodge only a few kilometres from town and the Nambithi Reserve only 50 km from Dundee you are assured of seeing animals in their natural environment.

 An 18-hole golf course, tennis courts, squash courts, bowling greens, hockey, cricket, football and rugby are available for the sportsman.